 68 law officers step down in a week

-Sixty-eight state law officers out of 207, including the attorney general appointed by Sheikh Hasina-led government, have resigned from the offices in the last seven days.
+Sixty-eight state law officers out of 207, including the attorney general appointed by the Sheikh Hasina-led government, have resigned from their offices in the last seven days.

 Advocate Sk Md Morshed stepped down from the post of additional attorney general on August 6, a day after Sheikh Hasina resigned and fled the country.